top of page

 Speaker Series Events

-On July 31, 2025, the USCCA's speaker series, in collaboration with ChinaSource and China Academic Consortium, will host Dr. Stephanie Wong as speaker on the topic of "Christian-Confucian Dialogue in the Contemporary World."
+On July 31, 2025, the USCCA's speaker series, in collaboration with ChinaSource and China Academic Consortium, hosted Dr. Stephanie Wong as speaker on the topic of "Christian-Confucian Dialogue in the Contemporary World."

 Dr. Stephanie M. Wong is an assistant professor at Villanova University, where she teaches classes in Catholic theology, Chinese religious and philosophical traditions, and on comparative theology and inter-religious relations in East Asia.
 Dr. Wong will share about contemporary efforts in the Catholic Church to carry forward dialogue with Confucian communities in East Asia and around the world.